ajktown/docs/dev_api/domains/swing-group.md

 And therefore it is important to measure the weather as well.
 And of course, the measurer of the weather must be stay consistent by recommended, as if you start changing a lot, it will be less accurate for sure.

+### Where/How you swing?
+Your swing technique?
+Name it.
+Your aim for the ball?
+Are you aiming the center of the ball?
+Or are you aiming the 9 oclock of the ball?
+What is your swing?

+### Your actual results of swings
+Again, measurer matters. what kind of software are you using?
+What version it is?
+Every software may result varies.
+You need to standardize the software as well as much as possible.